Lepsima/Black-Hole-Simulation/readme.md

 - The emmited wavelength is subject to red and blueshift and then converted back to an accurate RGB representation
 - Skybox distorsion, the stars in the background will also distort as the rays bend
 - No rendering or wait time, all the rays are simulated in real time at very decent framerates (for black hole standards)
+- Video rendering mode (enabled by changing the setting "videoRenderMode" to true)

 <img width="1740" height="634" alt="bh_blue" src="https://github.com/user-attachments/assets/8e21cc71-cd43-4706-ba52-e94bcbcf2969" />